New American · Salads & Sides

 Serve: Chilled

-Make ahead: This recipe can be made ahead and refrigerated in a sealed container for up to 4–5 days.
+Make ahead: This recipe can be made ahead and kept in a sealed container in the fridge to be enjoyed throughout the week.

-Serve with: Sautéed Beet Greens, Grain Bowls or Salads
+Serve with: Serve on top of Sautéed Beet Greens, Toast, Grain Bowls & Salads